StevenRoderick/pencil-durability-kata/README.md

 The command line execution was tested on Windows 10 and MacOS Mojave

 NOTE: There is currently no application level functionality.
-I will be adding a end-user interface through the command prompt but right now I am focusing on just writing the tests and functionality of the Pencil and Paper.
+I plan to add a console window to allow you to virtually write with the pencil but as of right now I don't have any more time to add additional features to the Kata.